Skip to content

 channels:readResolve channel names to IDs, list public channels

-chat:writePost messages and replies in threads
+chat:writePost messages and replies in threads, plus native loading status

 chat:write.customizePost with custom display name/avatar